marcloeb/rareskills/SecurityMonth/rsWeek 6 - Catch the Ether/CE_04_GuessTheSecretNumber.md

 Random numbers cannot be created inside solidity, oracles are suggested

+(The file names of GuessTheSEcretNumber.md and GuessTheNewNumbers.md are false, the titles in the file are correct)

 ## The Task Intro

 The number is now generated on-demand when a guess is made.